Marzban-io/Probabilistic-Models-and-Discriminant-Analysis/README.md

 This repository explores foundational techniques in statistical model fitting and classification, with a focus on both continuous and discrete data.
 Implemented exercises emphasize parameter estimation, data preparation, and evaluation of standard classifiers.

-* Applied QDA, LDA, Gaussian Naive Bayes, and k-NN using `scikit-learn`.
+* Applied QDA, LDA, Gaussian Naive Bayes, k-NN and Bag of words using `scikit-learn`.
 * Evaluated classification accuracy.
 * Compared results using a bar chart.